OSSOS/ossos.github.io/meet-belfast2017.md

 ## Accommodation

-Mention you are attending a meeting at QUB, so you can get the QUB rates below.
+When booking accommodation, mention you are attending a meeting at QUB, so you can get the QUB rates below.

 All students and post-docs wishing to have their accommodation covered need to contact [Wes Fraser](mailto:wes.fraser@qub.ac.uk) directly so we can book and pay for them.